-The OBD2 Code Reader lets you make several adjustments and settings to configure the Code Reader to your particular needs.
-The following functions, adjustments and settings can be performed when the OBD2 Code Reader is in "MENU Mode":
+The Code Reader lets you make several adjustments and settings to configure the Code Reader to your particular needs.
+It also contains an OBD2 DTC Library that allows you to search for DTC definitions.
+The following functions, adjustments and settings can be performed when the Code Reader is in "MENU Mode":

-- Adjust Brightness: Adjusts the brightness of the LCD display screen. - DTC Library: Lets you search the library of OBD2 DTC definitions. - Select Language: Sets the display language for the Code Reader to English, French or Spanish. - Unit of Measure: Sets the Unit of Measure for the Tool's display to USA or metric.
+- Adjust Brightness: Adjusts the brightness of the LCD display screen. - DTC Library: Lets you search the library of OBD2 DTC definitions.

+- Select Language: Sets the display language for the Code Reader to English, French or Spanish. - Unit of Measurement: Sets the Unit of Measurement for the Code Reader's display to USA or metric.